Mike He

-Mike He (also spelled Mike Ho; 賀軍翔 (Hō Kun-siông, Hè Jūnxiáng); born 28 December 1983) is a Taiwanese actor who started his career as a model before switching to acting.
-He has been managed by HIM International Music since 2010.
+Micheal He (also spelled Mike Ho; 賀軍翔 (Hō Kun-siông, Hè Jūnxiáng); born 28 December 1983) is a Taiwanese model and actor.

 Career

-He appeared in a few music videos before debuting in his first Taiwanese television series, Seventh Grade, in 2004 as one of the main characters alongside Ariel Lin.
+He gained recognition as a model under Catwalk Entertainment, known as one of the Three Musketeers of Catwalk, along with Joe Cheng and Ethan Juan.
+He appeared in a few music videos before acted in his first Taiwanese television series, Seventh Grade, in 2004 as one of the main characters alongside Ariel Lin.
 He later starred in another series with her as a lead in Love Contract.

 In 2005, he starred in two TV series, Express Boy with Hsu Wei-lun, and Devil Beside You, opposite Rainie Yang and Kingone Wang.
 In 2006, he starred in TVBS-G's series Marry Me!.

 In October 2006, he signed up for another TV series, Why Why Love, also with Rainie Yang and Kingone Wang.

 He also acted in the Taiwanese TV series Bull Fighting, alongside the Taiwanese singer and S.H.E member Hebe Tien.

-In 2008, He appeared in the Chinese television series Infernal Lover (无间有爱）.
+In 2008, He appeared in the Chinese television series Infernal Lover (无间有爱).

 In 2009, He co-starred in a Taiwanese TV series Calling For Love with Charlene Choi.
 It was directed by Lin He Long who has already worked with He in Devil Beside You, Why Why Love and Infernal Lover.

 2011 was a comeback year for He after a relatively low profile 2010.
 His two television series Sunny Happiness and Love Keeps Going, which co-stars Taiwanese actresses, Janine Chang and Cyndi Wang respectively, received high ratings and positive reviews.

 In the same year, He also released his second book Le Retour Du Sud De La France (南法寄出) on 21 September 2011.
 Since its release, it has received relatively positive responses from both the media and fans.
 50,000 books were sold by early October.

 In 2012, He filmed two films, The Golden Couple (金童玉女) and Bad Girls (女孩坏坏).
-In December 2011, He also went to ShenZhen, China, to film a Mainland TV series, Refueling Mother/Happy Mother (加油妈妈/幸福妈妈).
+In December 2011, He also went to Shenzhen, China, to film a Mainland TV series, Refueling Mother/Happy Mother (加油妈妈/幸福妈妈).
 It aired every night from 14 October – 14 November 2012 and was a Hunan Satellite TV hit.

-From August 2012 to January 2013, He filmed Taiwanese TV series Spring Love co-starring Da Yuan, Nylon Chen, and Mai Sato.
+From August 2012 to January 2013, He shot Taiwanese TV series Spring Love co-starring Da Yuan, Nylon Chen, and Mai Sato.
 It started airing 27 January 2013 on FTV / 2 February 2013 on GTV.